mobileka/laravel-engine/README.md

 addmenu:SectionName:ItemName
 ```

-To get more information about menu configuration, read the <a href="#admin-sidebar-menu-configuration">"Admin sidebar menu configuration"</a> section.
+To get more information about menu configuration, read the [Admin sidebar configuration](#admin-sidebar-configuration) section.

 ### 2. Generating bundles with SQL file